Krissttina/Cubicle/README.md

 - if no cubes are entered warning
 15. Partial
 16. Details page
+- cube controller config and manager pass the data
 - correct individual details link
 - use template
 - redirect to home/back btn/